Dallas Attorneys for Crush Injuries from a Truck Accident

 - Compartment syndrome

-Initially, the primary focus is on maintaining an open airway, breathing, and circulation.
-When first responders anticipate crush syndrome, they will start a warm normal saline intravenous line to help reverse metabolic acidosis, prevent renal failure, and support the body during reperfusion syndrome.
-At the hospital, doctors will monitor urine output, kidney function, and metabolic pH.
+Initially, the primary focus is maintaining an open airway, breathing, and circulation.
+When first responders anticipate crush syndrome, they start a warm normal saline intravenous line to help reverse metabolic acidosis, prevent renal failure, and support the body during reperfusion syndrome.
+Doctors will monitor urine output, kidney function, and metabolic pH at the hospital.

 Some types of crush injuries can develop in the hours or days after a truck crash.
 The first is acute compartment syndrome.
-This is a painful condition where pressure builds up from a reduction in blood flow.
-This prevents oxygen from reaching the cells and prevents the veins from removing toxins.
+This is a painful condition where pressure builds up from reduced blood flow.
+This prevents oxygen from reaching the cells and the veins from removing toxins.
 Acute compartment syndrome is a medical emergency.
 Without treatment, it can lead to permanent damage.

 A second injury that can show up hours later is called rhabdomyolysis.
-This is the medical term to describe a condition where the muscle tissue breaks down.
+This medical term describes a condition where the muscle tissue breaks down.
 The breakdown releases muscle fiber contents into the bloodstream.
 This is also known as myoglobin.
-These particles get caught in the kidneys and form a barrier that prevents the kidneys from working.
+These particles get caught in the kidneys, forming a barrier that prevents the kidneys from working.
 It can lead to permanent kidney failure and blood poisoning.

 Contact an Experienced Truck Accident Attorney to Protect Your Rights

 Trucking companies have experienced legal teams that help to protect their rights.
-If you’ve been involved in a truck accident and were injured through no fault of your own, you may be entitled to compensation.
-Dealing with the trucking company’s insurance company or legal team can be overwhelming when you’re recovering from a crush injury or crush syndrome.
+You may be entitled to compensation if you’ve been involved in a truck accident and were injured through no fault of your own.
+Dealing with the trucking company’s insurance or legal team can be overwhelming when recovering from a crush injury or crush syndrome.

-You need the protection and legal representation from the personal injury lawyers at The Benton Law Firm to help handle the logistics of your claim and negotiate aggressively on your behalf.
+You need protection and legal representation from the personal injury lawyers at Benton Accident & Injury Lawyers to help handle the logistics of your claim and negotiate aggressively on your behalf.
 Don’t let the trucking company’s representative take advantage of you while you’re in the hospital or injured at home.

-Trust the experienced Dallas truck accident team at The Benton Law Firm to have the resources and experience necessary to protect your legal rights.
+Trust the experienced Dallas truck accident team at Benton Accident & Injury Lawyers to have the resources and experience necessary to protect your legal rights.
 Call today at (214) 777-7777 for a free, confidential consultation.